goshiphq/goship-cms/content/blog/dry-van-vs-flatbed-trucks-which-is-better.md

 ---
-title: "Dry Van vs. Flatbed Trucks: Which is Better?"
+title: "Dry Van Trailer vs. Flatbed Truck: Which is Better?"
 intro: Booking your freight can be more complicated than you’d expect.
 Aside from looking for a reliable freight forwarder and reasonable rates, you need to figure out the best shipping option that meets your transportation